 #3.
 Royal Bank of Scotland Group:

 A multinational investment bank and financial services company, Barclays is headquartered in London and operates in around fifty countries worldwide.
-Barclays offers various investment banking services like corporate banking, personal banking, insurance and wealth management.
+Barclays offers various investment banking services like corporate banking, personal banking, insurance, and wealth management.

 #5.
 Standard Chartered:

 Standard Chartered is a multinational banking and financial services company.
-Even though it is headquartered in London, It is a financial services company that does not offer any retail banking services in the United Kingdom.
-A major portion of its profit is from its operations in Africa, Asia, and the Middle East.
+Even though it is headquartered in London, it is a financial services company that does not offer any retail banking services in the United Kingdom.
+Most of its profitProfitProfit refers to the earnings that an individual or business takes home after all the costs are paid.
+In economics, the term is associated with monetary gains. is from Africa, Asia, and the Middle East.

 #6.
 Santander UK: